 Step 4

-To export AutoCAD objects to a 3DS file, go to on the pull-down menu.
+key to complete the selection. on the pull-down menu.
 When the Export Data file dialogue box appears, set the export format to "3D Studio" using the "Save as type" drop-down list at the bottom of the dialogue box.
 Then, select a location for the file, give the file a name and click the Save button.
 AutoCAD then prompts, "Select objects:".
-Select the objects you want to export (in this case, just the triangular mesh) and then press the key to complete the selection.
+Select the objects you want to export (in this case, just the triangular mesh) and then press the

 The next thing you will see is the 3D Studio File Export Options dialogue box.
 You can use this dialogue box to control how the 3D Studio objects are derived from the AutoCAD objects you have just selected.
 In most cases, as in this one, the default settings are good and nothing need be changed.
 New objects will be derived by layer.
 Since the triangular grid is on a single layer, this will result in a single object when the 3DS file is imported into Bryce.